TomerFishman/RAPID-MFA/README.md

 It aims to provide **easily understandable** examples that **just work** of common usages of dynamic MFA models.

 Including:
--Python code snippets
+- Python code snippets
--Simple excel-based models
+- Simple excel-based models
--Tutorials
+- Tutorials

 The RAPID-MFA portfolio has two objectives:
 1. Make dynamic MFA accessible, streamlined, flexible and easily adaptable